 5. The Britsh BE-9 was an interesting concept

-The early decades of the 20th Century can be seen as the "Cambrian Explosion" of aircraft design.
+The early decades of the 20th Century can be seen as something of a "Cambrian Explosion" of aircraft design.
 Many interesting concepts appeared during this time including early monoplanes and even triplane designs.

 But 'the biscuit' might have to go to the Royal Aircraft factory's B.E.9.
-This aircraft is like nothing you've likely ever seen.
+This aircraft is like nothing you've likely ever seen before.

-The plane's designers believed in order to give a gunner an unimpeded field of view, they should be placed at the front of the aircraft.
+The plane's designers believed in order to give a gunner an unimpeded field of view.
+They were to be placed at the front of the aircraft.

 Sounds reasonable, but there is one problem.
 That's where the propeller tends to be.